SmogDr/edar_coursebook/docs/07-multivar_eda.md

 Interestingly, but perhaps not surprising, we can see that the vehicles with different cylinder numbers tend to have different fuel efficiency, but, even within these facets, we still see a relationship between efficiency and vehicle weight.
-Note that the faceting call led to the fitting of three different linear models---one for each facet.
+Note that because the original `ggplot` object (`g1`) contained a linear model, the faceting call led to the creation of three (separate) linear models---one for each facet.

 Here are the same data in a plot that is faceted by rows instead of columns.
 Take note how `ggplot2::` allows you add the facet to the original plot object using a
 `+`, as in: `g1 + facet_grid(...)`